 ACLP members may apply for up to 3 committees/task forces as well as the Membership Advisory Group and/or Social Ambassadors.
 The application consists of demographic information and group-specific questions that will help committee leaders assess your knowledge and skills relevant to their work.
 You may access the online application through a link in the VIF Guide.

 Recognizing that completing online forms may be a barrier for some members, we're providing a word version of the VIF that should work with screen reader and dictation software.
-A link to the word version can be found on the Process Overview page in the VIF Guide.
+You can download the word version here.

 If you are unable to commit the time needed to serve as a volunteer on a committee but would like to contribute your unique skills, consider becoming a participant of the Membership Advisory Group (MAG) or an ACLP Social Ambassador.